iterative/dvc.org/content/docs/command-reference/config.md

 - `state.dir` - specify a custom location for the state file directories (the `links` and `md5s` directory which by default reside in `./dvc/tmp`).
   This may be necessary when using DVC on NFS or other mounted volumes.
-  ⚠️ Make sure no other project shares the same `state.dir` location.

 ### index